Question Relations with superpowers: United States and China

 Now about Australia’s relationships with China and the United States.
-And which relationship do you think is more important to Australia?
+Which relationship do you think is more important to Australia?

 1. 0%